tetratelabs/zta-demo-2022/k8s/SETUP.md

-# ZTA and DevSecOps for Cloud Native Applications demo
+# ZTA and DevSecOps for Cloud Native Applications demo setup

 The demo scenario is deployed on a GKE Kubernetes cluster and uses [Auth0](https://auth0.com/) as an OIDC Identity Provider.
 Follow these